ROMpom15/md-crime/milestone2.md

 Our group is going to demonstrate what it looks like to load our data into HDFS then run the code reading from HDFS.
 From there, we will generate a graphic.

 ### 6.2 Backup Plan
-[What if live demo fails?
-Screenshots, video recording, etc.]

 If the live demo fails, we will produce a video recording of a successful attempt.